Happier Than Ever — The First Vinyl I Ever Bought

 Strong, reflective, and beautifully produced.

-But we’ll get to that in the next post.
+But we’ll get to that in the next post: Hit Me Hard and Soft — Billie's Best Yet.

 Back to blog